RoaaMustafa/reading-notes/code 401/class06.md

 **Dependency Injection:** is a technique whereby one object (or static method) supplies the dependencies of another object.
 A dependency is an object that can be used (a service).

 **Dependency Injection :** transferring the task of creating the object to someone else and directly using the dependency

+#### **three types of dependency injection:**

+**constructor injection:** the dependencies are provided through a class constructor.

+**setter injection :** the client exposes a setter method that the injector uses to inject the dependency.

+**interface injection :** the dependency provides an injector method that will inject the dependency into any client passed to it.
+Clients must implement an interface that exposes a setter method that accepts the dependency.

+**dependency injection’s responsibility to:**

+  +Create the objects

+  +Know which classes require those objects